We are running the Romsey Relay Marathon for Ocean Youth Trust South because we want to help them help more people.

 The cages are marked out along the pontoons with plaques, next time you're down at one of our marinas, be sure to keep an eye out!

-In addition to the UK and Italy, Passeport Escales allows MDL members to explore a stunning array of destinations across France, Spain and now Belgium too, all from the comfort of your own boat.
+In addition to the UK and Italy, Passeport Escales allows MDL members to explore a stunning array of destinations across France, Spain and now Belgium too.
 With the addition of Ostend in Belgium, sailors can enjoy the varied landscapes of Europe’s Atlantic coasts, to Porto Deportivo Cangas in Spain, before heading around to our very own Sant Carles Marina on the beautiful Mediterranean Sea.

 Over the last year alone our members have benefited from over 15,000 visitor nights across our European network, saving on visitor fees whilst experiencing the joys of sailing further afield.
 Popular destinations include Cherbourg and Jersey in the Channel and Roscoff in Brittany